-Jim Carriere is the Chair of ShelterBox USA’s Board of Directors.
+Jim Carriere is the former Chair of ShelterBox USA’s Board of Directors.
 He shares with us his famous Jambalaya recipe, perfect for sharing.

 Add as much or little of this spice mix as you’d like, adding all of it will make a very spicy jambalaya!

 • 3 tablespoons minced garlic

 • 1 cup diced green bell pepper

 • 1/2 cup diced red onion